-This pathway is designed for students that wish to obtain an Associate of Fine Arts (AFA) degree with a concentration in 2D - Painting, Drawing, & Printmaking.
+This pathway meets requirements for the Associate of Fine Arts (AFA) degree with a concentration in Jewelry and Metals and a Certificate of Jewelry Design (CJD).
+To complete both, see below to finish the degree AND certificate in 95 credits.
 (Read program QR code to see more)